Abrupt decorrelation for linear stochastic differential equations: Introduction and main results.

 We now focus on the case $d\ge 2$.
 Before presenting our second and final main result, we introduce some notation.
 Let $P$ denote the change-of-basis matrix in the Jordan decomposition of $Q$, so that $Q=PBP^{-1}$ where $B$ is the Jordan normal form of $Q$ which can be written as

 in terms of the Jordan blocks $B_i$, for $1\le i\le p$.
 Each $B_i$ is a square matrix associated with a single eigenvalue.

 We denote the eigenvalues of $Q$ by $(\lambda_i)_{1\le i\le p}$ and set

 Under our assumptions, we have $\vartheta<0$.
 An eigenvalue with real part equal to $\vartheta$ is called a critical or leading eigenvalue, which we denote by $\lambda^*$.
-Let $m$ denote the maximal size of the Jordan blocks associated with $\lambda^*$ and let $\ell$ denote the number of blocks of maximal size $m$.
+Let $m$ denote the maximal size of the Jordan blocks associated with any of the leading eigenvalues $\lambda^*$'s and let $\ell$ denote the number of blocks of maximal size $m$.

 For $n\in \mathbb{N}$, we define $E^{(n)}_{ij}$ as the $n\times n$ matrix with a 1 in the $(i,j)$-th position and zeros elsewhere.
 In particular,

 The covariance matrix $\rho_t$ of the OU process satisfies